Emma Dent: Life

 Emma Dent was an active correspondent (Note: She wrote 1,600 letters between March 1869 and October 1870.) and was known in her lifetime as an avid collector and antiquarian.
 Inspired by visiting the 1862 International Exhibition, she collected coins, stamps and curiosities from throughout the world.
 Her most lasting legacy is the gardens at Sudeley, a re-creation in historical style, in keeping with the remains of the castle.
 She published a substantial account of the history of the locality and for seven years towards the end of her life a monthly local magazine.
 (Note: The Winchcombe and Sudeley Record ran from 1890–96 and included announcements of births, marriages and deaths, a collection of local superstitions over 16 issues, and learned articles on local excavations.)

 Her mark on the neighbouring Cotswold town of Winchcombe was perhaps even greater.
 The Dent Almshouses and Dent School were built in the 1860s and restoration, enlargement, and construction of other buildings in the town followed; she also helped renovate the parish church.
 She had the road from the town to the castle (now Vineyard Street) completely rebuilt in the 1890s.
 To commemorate Queen Victoria's Golden Jubilee, she had St. Kenelm's Well on the Sudeley estate restored to provide tapped water to the town.
 Ten years later, Emma spent £400 constructing open-air public swimming baths.
 Further afield she started a small school in nearby Gretton and used her share of a legacy to build the church there.

 Emma adopted the Tory politics of her husband's family, having grown up in a Liberal household.
 Although unable to vote herself, she campaigned energetically for the Conservatives, to the extent of falling out with those in Winchcombe who had different views.
 Small electorates made for tight elections and she engaged in what she described as 'gerrymandering', selling houses which conveyed votes.
 She wrote circulars to the electorate, (Note: For example in the 1885 parliamentary election, and in 1889 to female voters, who still without a parliamentary vote were able to vote for the first time in the County Council elections that year.) was a supporter of women's suffrage, and also a member of the National Anti-Vivisection Society.

 Family

-Dent's father, John Brocklehurst, was a silk manufacturer and banker, who served as MP for Macclesfield from 1832–1868.
+Dent's father, John Brocklehurst, was a silk manufacturer and banker, who served as MP for Macclesfield from 1832 to 1868.
 He was succeeded as Macclesfield's Liberal MP by her eldest brother William.
 Her younger brother Philip was created a baronet in 1903.
 Her younger sister Marianne was an English traveller and collector of Egyptian antiquities who supported a number of Egyptian excavations in the 1870s–90s.

 John Brocklehurst withheld his consent to marriages proposed by both Emma and subsequently Marianne; both broke off the engagements.
 Although Emma took exception in the latter case, interceding on her sister's behalf, she bore her father no lasting ill will, after his death commissioning a marble bust which she presented to Macclesfield Town Hall along with an "In Memoriam" book.